 But while the system came as a great relief to many who had been desperately worried about being able to remain, it did also mean that people who owned property in France – and therefore had documentation like French utility bills and bank accounts – were also able to register for residency.

 Is this a problem?

-It could eventually be a problem because by requesting a post-Brexit carte de séjour, the person in question is telling French authorities that they are a full-time resident in France – which is why they are no longer constrained by the 90-day rule.
+It could eventually become a problem.
+The post-Brexit carte de séjour, is a residency card so by requesting it the person in question is telling French authorities that they are resident in France – which is why they are no longer constrained by the 90-day rule.